About your Parish Council - what we do

 The Wye Christmas Street Party Working Group organises this annual social event in Church Street.
 Since 2017 the funds raised are going towards speed reduction measures and safer streets for all ages.

-The Wye 2020 Working Group is in formation.
-The aim is to work up costed highways projects that will make Wye a safer place to be and move around, whether on foot, cycling or driving.
+The Wye Moves Working Group is in formation.
+The aim is to develop highways projects and consult on them during 2020 to make Wye a safer place to be and to move around, whether on foot, cycling or driving.
+The projects will be costed and form part of the Wye Highways Improvement Plan (HIP).

 The Annual Parish Council Meeting (APCM) is normally held during May.
 This is a statutory meeting to elect a chair and vice-chair for the year, and to approve the membership of committees.
-The Parish Council also appoints members to serve as its representatives on outside bodies, such as the Kent Association of Local Councils, Lady Joanna Thornhill Trust and Wye Village Design Group.
+The Parish Council also appoints members to serve as its representatives on outside bodies, such as the Kent Association of Local Councils, and Wye Village Design Group, and trustees to serve on the Wye Almshouse Charity, Childrens' Playing Field Charity, Lady Joanna Thornhill Trust and the Wye Village Hall and Recreation Ground Charity.

 The Parish Council is an active member of the Kent Association of Local Councils, (KALC) which provides councillors and clerks with training, development and advice on technical and legal matters.
 KALC links Wye to the National Association of Local Councils (NALC).
 The national body represents the interests of approximately 9,800 town and parish councils across England and exists to influence government policy and frame legislation.